-Section 17 MEDIA CENTER
+Section 14 MEDIA CENTER

-The High School Media Center is open from 7:50 A.M. to 3:50 P.M. on student days and by arrangement.
+The Media Center is open from 7:50 A.M. to 3:50 P.M. on student days and by arrangement.
 The Media Center is a place for quiet study, reading, and research.
-Books are checked out for 21 days, magazines and reference materials are checked out for 1 day.
-Fines for overdue materials will be assessed at the rate of $5\phi$ per day with a maximum of \$2.00 per item.
-Students may negotiate overdue fines with the Library Media Specialist.
-Lost books or magazines will be assessed at the replacement cost of the material and are non-negotiable.
+Books are checked out for one week.
+Lost books will be assessed at the replacement cost of the material and are non-negotiable.
 Students must have passes to enter or leave the media center.
-General regulations are available upon request.